anxods/cp-parallelism/p2/README.md

 ```
 Parallelization ToDo List:

-- [x] SPMD implementation
+- [ ] SPMD implementation

 - [x] I/O (scanf/printf) is made by process 0

-- [x] Distribute n to all the processes (with Send/Recv)
+- [ ] Distribute n to all the processes (with Send/Recv) Now with MPI collective operation!

 - [x] Divide the workload of the for loop with “step” i+=numprocs instead of i++

-- [ ] Gather the number of primes detected by each process (with Send/Recv)
+- [ ] Gather the number of primes detected by each process (with Send/Recv) Now with MPI collective operation!
-no se si este ultimo se refiere a que lo pongamos como una linea de output o a los receive y send que ya estan puestos